pdp7/wickerlib/templates/README.md

 # KiCad Templates

 KiCad templates are KiCad projects with design rules, layer views, libraries, and page settings already in place.

-I've created templates for my own use with wickerlib, but I've also created the OSH Park 2-layer and 4-layer templates that incorporate OSH Park's design rules.
+The blank OSH Park templates are truly blank, with no company-specific notes, but the other templates are all set up for use by Wickerbox Electronics.
+To use them, save the project zip to your computer and modify it to meet your needs.

 *Shields, Hats, and other Daughter Boards*